East Sussex Fire & Rescue Service has a range of legal responsibilities relating to emergency planning:

 Category One Organisations comprise the main agencies that are likely to be involved at a local level at an emergency.
 These are the The statutory Emergency Services (Ambulance, Coastguard, Fire, Police), Local Authorities, Health Authorities and the Environment Agency.
 Category Two Organisations include the Utilities, transport Operators and the Health & Safety Executive.

 Category One organisations have a legal duty to plan for "Emergencies"; Category Two organisations have an obligation to cooperate.
 Both levels of responders have the obligation to take due regard to the voluntary sector in the preparation of plans to improve the resilience of the county to deal with major emergencies.

 The UK is broken into a number of Local Resilience Areas and East Sussex falls into the Sussex Local Resilience Area.
 Each Local Resilience Area has a Local Resilience Forum.
 These forums consist of chief officers from the main organisations listed above.

 Each Local Resilience Forum is responsible for creating and maintaining a Community Risk Register.
 The Community Risk Register identifies possible emergency situations specific to their Local Resilience Area, and the possible actions needed to deal with each risk.
-See the Risk register for further details.

 The Act imposes a duty on the local responders to cooperate with each other; the mechanism for this is the Local Resilience Forum (LRF).